freeCodeCamp/freeCodeCamp/guide/english/html/tables/index.md

 A more complex HTML table may also include `<caption>`, `<col>`, `<colgroup>`, `<thead>`, `<tfoot>`, and `<tbody>` elements in it.

+Below is an HTML TABLE video tutorial which you can help
+<a href="https://www.youtube.com/watch?v=BczLWImAmBk">HTML TABLE</a>

 ### Simple Table Example
 ```html
 <table style="width:100%">